signature-opensource/CK-DeviceModel/CK.DeviceModel/Command/Basic/README.md

 - The BaseXXX cannot be specialized outside of the CK.DeviceModel internals.

-- The StoppedBehavior and  is "RunAnyway" (they can run on a stopped device).
+- The StoppedBehavior and ImmediateStoppedBehavior is "RunAnyway" (they can run on a stopped device).

-- They can be sent via SendCommand or SendCommandImmediate or are simply useless since the 5 device's methods:
+- They can be sent via SendCommand or are simply useless since the 5 device's methods:
 SetControllerKeyAsync, StartAsync, StopAsync, ReconfigureAsync or DestroyAsync (see [IDevice](../../Device/IDevice.cs)) can send them immediately.